 Reputable Consumer Reporting Agencies are committed to providing accurate, verifiable real-time information from sources that require strict standards of operation.
 When it comes to legitimate Consumer Reporting Agencies, there are many qualified service providers like Employers Choice Screening who require no sign-up fees, no monthly minimums, and have a fast (24 to 72 hours) turnaround time.

-Don’t leave your most important decisions to chance.
-Go with leaders in the field of background investigations and take comfort in the fact that you’re in the best position to make the safest and most informed decisions regarding the most valuable of all company assets: your people.
+Do not leave your most important decisions to chance.
+Go with leaders in the field of background investigations and take comfort in the fact that you are in the best position to make the safest and most informed decisions regarding the most valuable of all company assets: your people.